teleprint-me/qgpt/README.md

 # Q-GPT

-Q-GPT is a powerful and user-friendly Graphical User Interface (GUI) built with Qt and PySide6, specifically designed for seamless interaction with OpenAI's GPT language models.
-It aims to provide an efficient and intuitive way to communicate with the AI, simplifying the experience for users and developers alike.
+Q-GPT is (going to be) a powerful and user-friendly (hopefully) Graphical User Interface (GUI) built with Qt and PySide6 (definitely), specifically designed for seamless interaction with OpenAI's GPT language models (fingers crossed).
+It aims to provide an efficient and intuitive way to communicate with the AI (yes), simplifying the experience for users and developers alike (I like the thought of this, at least).

 **Note**: Q-GPT is currently a Work In Progress (WIP).
 As the project progresses, working prototypes will be made available through tagged releases.